kendo-labs/knockout-kendo/web/PanelBar.md

         };
       id: two
     - title: Using global options
-      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoMenu.options*.
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoPanelBar.options*.
 This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <ul data-bind="kendoPanelBar: {}">
             <li>